contagon/handbook/handbook/32-repentance-and-membership-councils.md

 * Sins of omission
 * Masturbation
 * Not complying with the Word of Wisdom
-* Using pornography, except for child pornography (as outlined in [38.6.6](38-church-policies-and-guidelines.md#3866-child-pornography)) or intensive or compulsive use of pornography that has caused significant harm to a member’s marriage or family (as outlined in [38.6.11](38-church-policies-and-guidelines.md#38611-pornography)).
-Some guidelines for counseling those using pornography are provided in [32.8.2](32-repentance-and-membership-councils.md#3282-helping-people-with-addictions).
+* Using pornography, except for child pornography (as outlined in [38.6.6](38-church-policies-and-guidelines.md#3866-child-pornography)) or intensive or compulsive use of pornography that has caused significant harm to a member’s marriage or family (as outlined in [38.6.13](38-church-policies-and-guidelines.md#38613-pornography)).
 #### 32.6.4.2 Business Failures or Nonpayment of Debts

 Leaders should not use membership councils to settle business disputes.
 Business failures and nonpayment of debts are not reasons to hold a membership council.
 However, a council must be held for serious fraudulent activities or other serious deceptive financial practices (see [32.6.1.3](32-repentance-and-membership-councils.md#32613-fraudulent-acts)).